ishimto/maven-hello-world/README.md

 Regardless the code you write, it's better to version it so you can know rollback in case it needed or manage few versions if it needed, it also good for docs.
-There are a lot of versioning methods, in our project we used sementic version, that build from 3 numbers splitted with ".", like "1.0.0" or "4.2.3" etc.. but WAIT!!!!! i wrote 1.0.0 then 4.2.3, what each number mean? so.. it's splitted by that methods:   Major.Minor.Patch
+There are a lot of versioning methods, in our project we used sementic version, that build from 3 numbers splitted with ".", like "1.0.0" or "4.2.3" etc.. but WAIT!!!!! i wrote 1.0.0 then 4.2.3, what each number mean? so.. it's splitted by that method:   Major.Minor.Patch
 * Major version incremented when there are breaked changes the existing api.
 * Minor version incremented when there are changes but not breaked one, like adding more features.
 * Patch version incremented when there are bug fixes and non functionallity changed.